Original Hockey Hall of Fame: Inductees

 The Hockey Hall of Fame inducted nine builders and 33 players, but only two since 1952 and none since 1966.
 The inducted members were all included as inductees to the Hockey Hall of Fame.

 Historic Hockey Series

-Each February since 1969 the Hall of Fame presents its annual Historic Hockey Series.
+Each February since 1969, the Hall of Fame presents its annual Historic Hockey Series.
 The series is both a competition and demonstration of the first organized hockey game played on the Kingston Harbour in 1886 between Queen's University and the Royal Military College of Canada.
-The original style sticks and uniforms, as well as the original rules of that era, are used including a square puck, seven players per side and with no forward passing.
+The original style hockey stick and uniforms, as well as the original rules of that era, are used including a square hockey puck, seven players per side and with no forward passing.
 Queen's University and the Royal Military College of Canada compete along with the 2nd Regiment from the Royal Canadian Horse Artillery from Petawawa who represent the garrison soldiers stationed in Kingston in the 1880s in a round-robin tournament.
 Since 2006, the series has been held on the outdoor rink at Kingston's downtown Market Square.